While no one would mistake Galveston with Miami, the truth is that it has quickly grown into one of the busiest cruise ports outside of Florida.

 One thing to keep in mind is that Houston is notorious for its traffic (even at odd hours) thanks to road construction.
 That’s why we suggest allowing up to double the “non-traffic” time just to give yourself plenty of time to get to the ship.

 Given the distance, we would always suggest flying into Houston the day before you sail.
-If your flight arrives early enough on the morning of your cruise, you should have enough time to make it to the port.
+If your flight arrives early enough on the morning of your cruise (typically before noon), you should have enough time to make it to the port.
 However, any delays could mean you risk missing the ship on cruise day.

 Airline Service for Houston Airports